 There are so many questions, and so few answers at the beginning.
-Because of that, it might help to consult a financial expert in addition to a family law attorney.
+Because of that, it might help to consult a financial expert in addition to an attorney.
 You will need to protect yourself not only emotionally as well as on a “family level,” meaning standing up for your rights as a parent, but also at a financial level.
 Here are some suggestions for the financial side.

 According to certified divorce financial analyst Eva Sachs, the first step toward finding your own financial independence is to balance your income with your expenses.
 Figure out how much money is coming in (via work, alimony, and/or child support) and then see how much is going out and being spent on living expenses.

 “Think of it as a spending plan rather than a budget,” says Sachs.
 “Knowing where your money goes is key, especially after divorce.
 There will be many new expenses you might not have thought about prior to your divorce; this is a critical time to refrain from spending money you don’t have.”

 Update Your Beneficiaries

 Emily McBurney, attorney and qualified domestic relations orders (QDRO) expert, says the top of your to-do list should include updating the beneficiary that is listed on your life insurance and retirement accounts.
 It makes sense that during your marriage your spouse was listed as your beneficiary, but now that might not make sense.
 Until you remove he or her name they will remain on there.